fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 ## Encrypting a Packet

-To encrypt a packet, the endpoint encrypts the packet with the inner transform and then applies the outer transform.
+To encrypt a packet, the endpoint encrypts the packet with the inner cryptographic context and then applies the outer cryptographic context.
 The processes is as follows:

 * Form an RTP packet.
 If there are any header extensions, they MUST use [@!RFC5285].

 * Apply the inner cryptographic transform to the RTP packet.
-If encrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when encrypting the RTP packet using the inner transform.
+If encrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when encrypting the RTP packet using the inner cryptographic context.

 * If the endpoint wishes to insert header extensions that can be modified by an MDD, it MUST insert an OHB header extension at the end of any header extensions protected end-to-end, then add any MDD-modifiable header extensions.
 The OHB MUST replicate the information found in the RTP header following the application of the inner cryptographic transform.
-For example, if the packet had no header when the inner cryptographic transform was applied, the X bit would be 0.
+For example, if the packet had no header extensions when the inner cryptographic transform was applied, the X bit would be 0.
 If the endpoint introduces an OHB and then adds MDD-modifiable header extensions, the X bit in the OHB would be 0.
 After introducing the